OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/aha.md

 # Known Behaviour

 * From Aha!
 UI, issue type can be changed for entity.
 Currently, such conversions will create a new entity in the target and the previous one will be orphaned.
 * From Aha!
 UI, the entity can be deleted.
-However, for Aha! as the source system, the deleted entity will not sync by OpsHub Integration Manager.
+However, for Aha! as the source system, the deleted entity will not sync by <code class="expression">space.vars.SITENAME</code>.
 The corresponding target entity will remain orphan in target system on Aha! entity deletion.
-Also, Aha! entity deletion is not supported by OpsHub Integration Manager, when Aha! is the target system.
+Also, Aha! entity deletion is not supported by <code class="expression">space.vars.SITENAME</code>, when Aha! is the target system.
 * To update the "Progress" field through synchronization, the progress source must be set to "manual" (from Aha!
-UI or field mapping of OpsHub Integration Manager) due to Aha!
+UI or field mapping of <code class="expression">space.vars.SITENAME</code>) due to Aha!
 API behavior.
 * Goals and Initiative System fields will be available as lookup fields in the field mapping, even though they are not available in Aha!
 Develop UI.
   * **The above fields are available in Aha!
 Develop UI when the Aha!
 Develop instance is combined with Aha!
 Roadmap.**
 * Hierarchy sync is not supported.
 Hence, the synchronization of ranking the requirements and to-dos will not be supported.